 MGP understands the importance of these measures and is committed to helping eradicate all forms of slavery and human trafficking around the world.

 Our staff are predominantly employed directly by the company and are generally in a category that is not seen to be vulnerable to modern slavery in the UK.
 As a result, MGP’s main focus is to ensure its contractors and suppliers comply with the Modern Slavery Act.
 To achieve this MGP adopts a zero tolerance policy towards violations of laws banning forced labour, slavery and human trafficking.
-By ensuring clauses are inserted into its supplier contracts which require suppliers to comply with laws including the Modern Slavery Act, any supplier found to be in breach of the legislation will permit MGP to terminate its contracts with that supplier and such supplier will be immediately reported to the authorities.
+By ensuring clauses are inserted into its supplier contracts which require suppliers to comply with applicable laws including the Modern Slavery Act, any supplier found to be in breach of the legislation will permit MGP to terminate its contracts with that supplier and such supplier will be immediately reported to the authorities.

-In accordance with MGP’s robust compliance procedures and its approach to governance, MGP carries out thorough due diligence on suppliers and has developed very clear checks which must be performed before contracting with same.
+In accordance with MGP’s robust compliance procedures and its approach to governance, MGP carries out due diligence on suppliers and has developed clear checks which must be performed before contracting with same.
 This ensures that MGP only selects suppliers who comply with its high standards and policies.

-MGP’s Integrity Code details the rules and guidelines by which MGP employees are required to behave.
+MGP’s Integrity Code details the rules and guidelines by which MGP employees are required to follow.
 This includes, among other things, strict compliance with the law, especially with respect to international human rights and employment standards.
-Consequently, any violations of laws banning forced labour, slavery and human trafficking will constitute not only a breach of the law but also the Integrity Code and such violations will be subject to disciplinary procedures which permit the termination of employees found to be involved in such breach.
+Consequently, any violations of laws banning forced labour, slavery and human trafficking will constitute not only a breach of the law but also the Integrity Code and such violations will be subject to disciplinary procedures which may permit the termination of employees found to be involved in such breach.